roangelo.net

 If you give a dog contradictory commands it looks at you in confusion.
 Does that show that the dog is rational?
 Was the principle of contradiction first in the dog's senses?

 "Nothing is known of extra-mental reality other than by sense perception"?
-A dog will seek out running water, avoiding drinking standing water -- is that not a priori knowledge of extra-mental reality?
+A dog will seek out running water, avoiding drinking standing water -- is that not a priori knowledge [i.e. knowledge not based on experience] of extra-mental reality?
 Should instinct be called innate knowledge?
 A dog's thoughts are not, what man's mostly are, namely language, but a dog nonetheless has knowledge.

 Grammar is (like) the setup for a game

-Either that or Veatch is right, but I think Veatch is wrong because he makes no distinction between statements about the extra-linguistic world and statements about language: thus 'Mary has a little lamb' and 'The name 'Mary' has four letters' are not distinguished -- because every proposition is treated as a statement of fact about the world.
-(What is Professor Veatch's logic of language -- how does he distinguish sense from nonsense, i.e. language with determinate meaning from "mere sound without sense"?)
+Either that or Veatch is right, but I think Veatch is wrong because he makes no distinction between statements that are and statements that are not about language: thus 'Mary has a little lamb' and 'Mary consists of four letters' are not distinguished -- because every proposition is treated as a statement of fact about the girl Mary.
+(What is Professor Veatch's logic of language -- how does he distinguish sense from nonsense, i.e. language with meaning from "mere sound without sense"?)

 'A is a physical object' is a piece of instruction which we give only to someone who doesn't yet understand either what 'A' means, or what 'physical object' means.
 Thus it is instruction about the use of words, and 'physical object' is a logical concept.
 (Like color, quantity, ...)
 And that is why no such proposition as: 'There are physical objects' can be formulated.
 (OC § 36)